CrisSherban/BrainPad/README.md

     *   Connect the Ultracortex Helmet with the Cyton Board to your machine
     *   Open OpenBCI GUI
     *   Set this script in the OpenBCI GUI Working Directory
-    *   Think at some action from [Left, Right, None] and check on screen what happens
+    *   Mimic the motor imagery tasks you did in the acquisition protocol and check on screen what happens.

+    I will update to a BrainFlow version very soon.

 *   #### dataset_tools.py
     This module provides functionalities for splitting a dataset, loading a dataset